Enichan/Arenas/README.md

 ## Should I use this in production?

-Probably not.
+Eh, maybe?
+I feel like the library is pretty mature, so for small projects I think it'd be okay.
+Probably not for big dang enterprise stuff though.
 Unless you really want to, I'm not your dad.
-I'd probably use it myself, but I'm a game developer, what do I know?
+I'd definitely use it myself at this point, but I'm a game developer, what do I know?